 As no sedation or analgesia is required, rTMS offers a powerful treatment without exposing the foetus to the potentially harmful effects of drugs that cross the placenta during pregnancy, or contaminate the mother’s milk during the nursing period.

 There is limited experience of the use of rTMS in pregnancy.
-However, every report published so far in the medical literature clearly suggests that rTMS remains effective and safe during pregnancy:
+However, every report published so far in the medical literature clearly suggests that rTMS remains effective and safe during pregnancy.
+We have outlined just two studies below but all other published studies show positive outcomes: